the-themis-benchmarks/home/README.md

 **Step 1.** run `Monkey` on `ActivityDiary-1.1.8-debug-#118.apk` for 6 hours and repeat this process for 5 runs.
 **This step will take 30 hours to finish because of 5 runs of testing on one emulator**.
 We do not recommend to run more than one emulators in the VM because of the limited memory and performance.
+If you do not have enough resource/time, see the instruction below.

 ```
 python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk -n 1 --repeat 5 --time 6h -o ../monkey-results/ --monkey